Objectives of the research project |

-The first objective is to establish a complete, population-based series of children and adolescents in the Nordic countries (Denmark, Finland, Iceland, Norway and Sweden) in whom cancer was diagnosed during the period 1943 to 2008.
-The childhood cancer survivors will be followed-up individually to the present in various health-related national registers in order to investigate a range of treatment-related late complications in both survivors themselves and in their offspring.
+The first objective was to establish a complete, population-based series of children and adolescents in the Nordic countries (Denmark, Finland, Iceland, Norway and Sweden) in whom cancer was diagnosed during the period 1943 to 2008.
+The childhood cancer survivors were followed-up individually to the present in various health-related national registers in order to investigate a range of treatment-related late complications in both survivors themselves and in their offspring.

 Large Cohort

-As a result of this international collaboration, an extraordinarily large cohort of childhood cancer cases (n = 55 000) will be established, with a combined populationcomparison cohort (n = 275 000) taken at random from the general populations of the Nordic countries.
-Accurate follow-up of patients and population controls will be achieved through the civil registration systems of the Nordic countries, and use of large-scale record linkage techniques with national outcome registers will provide a broad range of information on subsequent disease, independently of the person’s status as a patient or a population control.
-The combined dataset will constitute a new, comprehensive, powerful surveillance instrument for estimating relative and absolute risks for medically verified, chronic health conditions in childhood cancer survivors.
-This is especially important for survivors age ≥40 years, for whom there is little information on non-malignant outcomes.
+As a result of this international collaboration, an extraordinarily large cohort of childhood cancer cases (n = 55 000) has been established, with a combined populationcomparison cohort (n = 275 000) taken at random from the general populations of the Nordic countries.
+Accurate follow-up of patients and population controls were achieved through the civil registration systems of the Nordic countries, and use of large-scale record linkage techniques with national outcome registers provided a broad range of information on subsequent disease, independently of the person’s status as a patient or a population control.
+The combined dataset constituted a new, comprehensive, powerful surveillance instrument for estimating relative and absolute risks for medically verified, chronic health conditions in childhood cancer survivors.
+This is especially important for survivors age ?40 years, for whom there is little information on non-malignant outcomes.

 Late effects

-The second objective is to set up a number of clinical case-cohort studies of childhood cancer patients and their offspring, in which cases will be defined on the basis of selected serious outcomes.
-These studies are designed to investigate damaging late effects of specific treatment regimens in childhood.
+The second objective was to set up a number of clinical case-cohort studies of childhood cancer patients and their offspring, in which cases were defined on the basis of selected serious outcomes.
+These studies were designed to investigate damaging late effects of specific treatment regimens in childhood.
 The purpose is to contribute to the identification and characterization of high-risk populations, as this information is critical for making evidence-based recommendations for long-term follow-up of survivors of childhood cancer.
-Thus, the case-cohort design will be applied to the childhood cancer survivor cohort as a hypothesis-testing instrument.
-Some outcomes will be selected a priori, but the screening phase in the first part of the study will identify any important new questions to be investigated.
-Detailed information on childhood cancer treatment will be obtained from the medical records of the patients and from other sources.
+Thus, the case-cohort design was applied to the childhood cancer survivor cohort as a hypothesis-testing instrument.
+Some outcomes have been be selected a priori, but the screening phase in the first part of the study identified any important new questions to be investigated.
+Detailed information on childhood cancer treatment was obtained from the medical records of the patients and from other sources.